winash1618/ft_irc/README.md

 - We need to authenticate the client user
 	- This can done by the server by asking specific questions after connecting.
 	- like if the client try to connect to the client with correct ip and port.
-	- We connect then ask the client to provide server password.
+	- We connect then ask the client to provide password.
-	- If the client gives a wrong server password we close the connection else continue.
+	- If the client gives a wrong password we close the connection else continue.
 - Set a nick name:
 - Set a user name:
-- Send and recieve private messages using your reference client:
+- Send and recieve private messages using your reference client: one client to other client
-	- I believe this communication is with the server.(i am not sure)
 ## Channel Things:
 - Create a channel:
 - Allow users to join the channel that is created.
 - if a message send by the user in a channel then we have to forward it to every other client.
 ## operator (Surprise!)
+- Operators should be able to perform basic network tasks such as disconnecting and reconnecting servers as needed to prevent long-term use of bad network routing.
+In recognition of this need, the protocol discussed herein provides for operators only to be able to perform such functions.
+See sections 4.1.7 (SQUIT) and 4.3.5 (CONNECT).
+- A more controversial power of operators is the ability  to  remove  a user  from  the connected network by 'force', i.e. operators are able to close the connection between any client and server.
+The justification for  this  is delicate since its abuse is both destructive and annoying.
+For further details on this type of action, see section 4.6.1 (KILL).
 - We must have operators:
 - They have specific commands to use those are not mentioned.
 ## User data: (How to store user data?
 Vector, map, structure,)
+-  A client is anything connecting to a server that is not another server.
+Each client is distinguished from other clients by a unique nickname having a maximum length of nine (9) characters.
 - user name;
 - nick name;
 - channels joined;
 - type of user: operator or normal

 ## [IRC commands](https://www.ionos.com/digitalguide/server/know-how/irc/)
 - In Internet Relay Chat, there is a set of IRC commands that you can insert in the input line and that will perform a certain action afterwards.
 We've rounded up a few of the most helpful ones for you: